 GI file format description

-1 filename extension(s) found in our database.
+2 filename extension(s) found in our database.

 .gi - Roxio Recordnow!
 CD Image

 The GI disk image files are related to Roxio Recordnow!.
-GI file is a Roxio Recordnow!
+The GI file is a Roxio Recordnow!
 CD Image.
 Sonic RecordNow is a virtual music and video burning platform.
 You can burn the GI file or just mount it in a virtual drive.

-- Roxio Recordnow!
+Roxio Recordnow!
 CD Image related extensions:

 Can't open a .gi file?

 When you double-click a file to open it, Windows examines the filename extension.
 If Windows recognizes the filename extension, it opens the file in the program that is associated with that filename extension.
-When Windows does not recognize a filename extension, you receive the following message:
+When Windows does not recognize an extension, you receive the following message:

-The .gi file extension is often given incorrectly!
+The .gi file extension is often given incorrectly

-According to the searches on our site, these misspellings were the most common in the past year:
+These misspellings were the most common in the past year:

 Is it possible that the filename extension is misspelled?

-- NetObjects Fusion Preview
+- ni NetObjects Fusion Preview

-Windows XP/Vista, Windows 7/8, Windows 10, CentOS, Debian GNU/Linux, Ubuntu Linux, FreeBSD, Mac OS X, iOS, Android
+Windows XP/Vista, Windows 7/8/10, Windows 11, CentOS, Debian GNU/Linux, Ubuntu Linux, FreeBSD, macOS, Mac OS X, iOS, Android

-If you find the information on this page useful, please feel free to link to this page.
+If you find the information on this .gi page useful, please feel free to link to this page.